r-portas/infs2200/quiz2_revision.md

 - Aim to minimize entry size
 - Index entry = <key entry, pointer>
 - The smaller the szie of the key value, the more efficient the B+ tree (i.e. shorter)

+## Query Optimisation

+### Conceptual Evaluation Strategy
+1. Compute the cross-product of from-list
+2. Discard resulting tuples that fail qualification
+3. Delete attributes that are not in select-list
+4. If DISTINCT is specified, eliminate duplicate rows

+- Strategy is probably the least efficient way to compute a query
+- An optimizer will find more efficient strategies to compute the same answer

+### Streps in Processing a Query
+- Scan, Parse, Validate SQL statement
+- Optimize query
+- Query code generator
+- Runtime DB Processor

+### Operations of Relational Algebra
+- SELECT
+    - Selects all tuples that satify a condition

+- PROJECT
+    - Produces a new relation with only some of the attributes from R

+- THETA JOIN
+    - Produces a combination of tuples from ...

+- EQUIJOIN
+    - Produces all the combinations of tuples from both tables that satify a join condition without only equality comparisions

+- NATURAL JOIN
+    - Same as EQUIJOIN except no duplicates columns for the attribute being compared

+- UNION
+    - OR

+- INTERSECTION
+    - AND

+- DIFFERENCE
+    - Produces a relation that includes all tuples in one table that aren't in the other table

+- CARTESIAN PRODUCT
+    - Produces a relation that has every possible combination of both tables

+- DIVISION
+    - Produces a relation that includes all tuples that appear in the first table in combination with every tuple from the second table

+### Optimizing Select

+Select fastest method
+1. Use index
+2. Use binary search
+3. Use brute force linear approach